openzsx/openzsx/containers/howto/docker_for_the_systems_crowd.md

  * Debug mode: off
 ```

-This command told Docker to map port 80 for the image to port 4000 in the running
+This command told Docker to map port 80 for the image to port 4000 for the running
 container.
 Now if you point your browser to the IP address of your appliance at
 port 4000, and you'll see the app's web interface: